Distribution of Chores with Information Asymmetry: Introduction

-\item Our empirical investigation demonstrates that allocations requiring small numbers of dubious chores to become envy-free can be found in polynomial time with the \texttt{RoundRobin} procedure.
-This beats the theoretical existence of a \DEF{(n-1)} allocation by half.
-We further demonstrate that our fairness notion correlates well with Pareto optimal efficiency, as optimal PO allocation require very few dubious chores to become envy-free.
+\item Our empirical study demonstrates that \texttt{Round Robin} produces allocations requiring small numbers of dubious chores to become envy-free.
+This beats the theoretical existence guarantee of \DEF{(n-1)} by half. \DEF{k} also appears to correlate well with \PO{}, which optimally require few dubious chores to become envy-free. \end{itemize}